rynaardb/TIL/ios-development/xcode-keyboard-shortcuts.md

 # Xcode Keyboard Shortcuts

-A collection of some of the most useful and frequently used keyboard shortcuts in Xcode
+A collection of some of the most useful and frequently used keyboard shortcuts in Xcode.

 | Category   | Command                                | Shortcut      |
 | ---------- | -------------------------------------- | ------------- |